Flynsarmy/wp-flyn-image-optimizer-plugin/README.md

 * For OSX: `brew install advancecomp pngcrush gifsicle jpegoptim imagemagick pngnq optipng pngquant svgo`
 * Restart `apache` and `php-fpm`

+## Usage

+For maximum performance, this plugins functionality is changed through filters rather than an admin page.
+See the Filters section below for details.

+WebP generation is enabled by default but automatic replacing on frontend images isn't.
+This is because you probably don't have WebP files generated for all your existing images yet.
+Run the mass converter in `Media - Tools` section of admin before enabling this functionality.

 ## Filters

 ### Setting minimum/maximum upload dimensions